 During the program year, all HaZamir chapters learn the same repertoire developed annually with a curriculum by HaZamir professional staff.
 Weekly chapter rehearsals are led by skilled and knowledgeable choral conductors.
 Annually, HaZamir chapters come together for a four-day Festival in the spring that culminates in a performance at a major concert venue in New York City.
-Last season’s concert was presented at the Metropolitan Opera House.
-The 2018 performance will take place in David Geffen Hall (formerly Avery Fisher Hall) at Lincoln Center on March 18th.
+The 2024 performance will take place in Carnegie Hall on April 7th.
 The HaZamir Israel chapters follow with a second performance in late spring in Israel.

 Through HaZamir’s expansive programming, teens with a love for music and talent for singing connect with like-minded peers.
 They build friendships through the experience and personal challenge of making music together as a choir.
 HaZamir sets high musical, educational and social standards while by creating a diverse, pluralistic, welcoming, inclusive and affirming experience.

 The HaZamir Chamber Choir features HaZamir singers (from the U.S. and Israel) who are more musically advanced and are ready for more challenging music.
 The HaZamir Chamber Choir rehearses and performs as a select ensemble at national events.

 The Teen Leadership Program identifies qualified 11th and 12th grade teens through a rigorous application process.
 Teen leaders are trained throughout the year in an on-line forum and are brought together several times during the year for 2-3 day training retreats.